exercism/DEPRECATED.x-api/README.md

 `-a` is a boolean option that, if passed, will ask you if you want to accept the change.

-Accepting the change means that the new output gets copied over the old one, and any new test runs will be compared to this output.
+Accepting the change means that the new output gets copied over the old one.
+Running the test again will compare against this new output.

 The approvals tests are particularly handy when tweaking the view templates.